 The club’s vice president Wahab Al-Taei stated the player was 100% property of the club and this is correct, however he like many other Iraqi sports officials or even people in football in Iraq fail to understand that as the player had signed a contract with an agent, negotiations with any perspective club should have gone through his agent and not the club.
 The transfer fee would have been negotiated by Al-Shurta however the player’s contract and everything else concerning the player should have been negotiated by his agent.
 This kind of understanding over football agents and how they work is completely absent in Iraqi football.
 “Al-Shurta is the sole owner of the player, this is professionalism,” the president states “Mimi is our property,” obviously not understanding how football agents work.
 Al-Shurta’s team supervisor Hashim Ridha was even more oblivious over the transfer offers and clubs declaring their interest, stating some of the clubs had not stated the amount they were offering for the player in their official letters, not understanding they were making their declarations of interest in acquiring the services of Mohanad Ali and that they wanted the Iraqi club to start negotiations over his release.

-The player himself wanted to move to a country to Iraq like Turkey and could have earned 900,000 – 1m Euros if he decided to move to Europe.
+The player himself wanted to move to a country similar to Iraq, like Turkey, and could have earned 900,000 – 1m Euros if he decided to move to Europe.
 However it seems the club despite offers from the likes of Juventus, Galatasaray and Fenerbahçe, had a word in the player’s ear suggesting to him the offers were not official and all the way through recommended he move to the Gulf.

 Some will say the player was looking out for his own family and future with his move to Qatar, however the contracts on offer from various European clubs would have made him a wealthy man and would have set him up for life, and even if the move to Europe failed, the player could have returned to the Gulf where there would have been plenty of suitors vying for his signature.